-Historically, the Lower uThukela Catchment has been unregulated with no significant water resource infrastructure.
-Umgeni Water commissioned the Lower Thukela Bulk Water Supply Scheme (BWSS) in 2017 and this scheme abstracts available yield for treatment to potable standards and supply it to areas within KwaDukuza and Mandini Local Municipalities.
+Historically, the Lower uThukela Catchment has been unregulated with no significant water resource infrastructure. uMngeni-uThukela Water commissioned the Lower Thukela Bulk Water Supply Scheme (BWSS) in 2017 and this scheme abstracts available yield for treatment to potable standards and supply it to areas within KwaDukuza and Mandini Local Municipalities.
 The scheme includes an abstraction works and a WTP positioned on the banks of the uThukela River in the vicinity of Mandini (Figure 12.39), utilising a run-of-river abstraction mechanism.
 The abstraction works, weir and WTP were commissioned in the second half of 2017.
-The WTP is currently able to abstract 20 million m3/annum (55 Ml/day) but can be upgraded to 110 Ml/day when needed.
+The WTP is currently able to abstract 20 million m3/annum (55 Me/day) and a design to upgrade it to 110 Me/day is underway.